Daphne laureola (Thymelaeaceae family)

 What to do if you find this plant

-Control of spurge laurel is not required in King County, but we would like to know if it is invading into natural forests so we can work to prevent serious impacts.
-If you see spurge laurel growing in natural areas, please contact our office or report it on our online infestation form.
+Because spurge laurel is so widespread, property owners in King County are not required to control it and we are not generally tracking infestations.
+We can provide advice on how to control spurge laurel, but there is generally no legal requirement to do so.
+However, we would like to know if it is invading into natural forests so we can work to prevent serious impacts.
+If you see large amounts of spurge laurel growing in a remote natural area in King County, please contact our office.

 Spurge laurel photos - click thumbnail to see larger image